 ApproachRe-platform to a newer Java stack (Spring Boot, Micronaut)✓ Replace the framework with a metadata-driven runtime

-SchemaRe-modelled where ORM conventions changed✓ Imported as-is into the dictionary
+SchemaRe-modelled where ORM conventions changed✓ Imported as-is into the metadata repository

 Business logicRe-written in the new framework's conventions✓ Database-tier rules preserved; middle-tier rules rewritten as server-side JavaScript